shriramdevanathan/UserProfile/README.md

 Note 3: This setup is for windows 10 as Docker works a little differently for Windows and Mac.
 Apart from that, it should work on both Windows and Mac.
 It is explained further later.

+Note 4: Assuming Docker is installed from this link ->https://docs.docker.com/toolbox/toolbox_install_windows/ as other methods don't work in Windows 10 home version.
+If Docker is installed any other way, then the file proxy.conf.json needs to change accordingly.(explained later)

 If you want to just know the steps to run, skip to "Steps to run" Section

 ## Backend